Maystern/WheelRadiusPointCloud/README.md

 optional arguments:
   -h, --help            show this help message and exit -n CORNER_EXAMPLE_NAME
-                        source data CSV file name, which should be placed in the ./data folder.
+                        [default: None | str] source data CSV file name, which should be placed in the ./data folder.
-  -pic PIC_STORE_NAME   output image folder name, which should be placed in
+  -pic PIC_STORE_NAME   [default: pic | str] output image folder name, which
-                        the project root directory ./ -result RESULT_STORE_NAME
+                        should be placed in the project root directory ./ -result RESULT_STORE_NAME
-                        output results folder name, which should be placed in the root directory ./
+                        [default: results | str] output results folder name, which should be placed in the root directory ./ -i EXPECTED_INTERVAL_COUNT
-  -i EXPECTED_INTERVAL_COUNT
-                        aggregation factor for y, how many neighboring y values to calculate R at a time.
+                        [default: 10 | int] aggregation factor for y, how many neighboring y values to calculate R at a time.
   -d DOWNSAMPLING_FACTOR
-                        downsampling factor, determining a point for
-                        estimating the lines on both sides every few data points.
+                        [default: 5 | int] downsampling factor, determining a point for estimating the lines on both sides every few data points.
   -w LINE_FITTING_WINDOW_SIZE
-                        number of points in the sliding window, consecutively fitting lines with multiple downsampling points to calculate the normal vector.
+                        [default: 5 | int] number of points in the sliding window, consecutively fitting lines with multiple
+                        downsampling points to calculate the normal vector.
   -s RANDOM_SEED        random seed
   -dbcan_eps DBSCAN_EPS
-                        radius size of the neighborhood for DBSCAN.
+                        [default: 0.05 | float] radius size of the neighborhood for DBSCAN.
   -dbcan_min_sample DBSCAN_MIN_SAMPLE
-                        minimum number of members in a cluster for DBSCAN.
+                        [default: 5 | int] minimum number of members in a cluster for DBSCAN.
-  -l LEARNING_RATE      learning rate for gradient descent using Adam.
+  -l LEARNING_RATE      [default: 0.01 | float] learning rate for gradient
+                        descent using Adam.
-  -e EPSILON            Termination criterion for gradient descent, |loss' -
+  -e EPSILON            [default: 1e-08 | float] Termination criterion for
-                        loss| < epsilon
-  -r PRIOR_CIRCLE_R     Prior circle radius, which is used to set the initial
-                        value for gradient descent in estimating the original radius of the grinding wheel.
+                        gradient descent, |loss' - loss| < epsilon -r PRIOR_CIRCLE_R     [default: 1.0 | float] Prior circle radius, which is used to set the initial value for gradient descent in estimating the original radius of the grinding wheel.
 ```